 There are a few points to make here:

-Biblical passages that encourage us to try to improve the world
+Biblical passages that encourage us to try to make the world better than it would otherwise be

 To begin with, although the Bible makes it clear that there will always be great evils in the world before Christ returns, it never says that we shouldn’t try to make any difference at all.

-In fact, some passages seem to suggest that there is a place for Christians acting to improve the world.
+In fact, some passages seem to suggest that there is a place for Christians trying to make the world better than it would otherwise be.

 For example, in Matthew 5:9 Jesus teaches His disciples, and by implication all later Christians too:

 Jesus doesn’t specify the kind of peacemaking that He has in mind here, but this is no doubt deliberate.
 He is surely referring to peacemaking in a variety of contexts, whether in personal relationships or in situations that involve large numbers of people.
-And some of this peacemaking would surely mean making the world a better place.
+And some of this peacemaking would surely mean making the world a better place than it would otherwise be.

 Another relevant passage is 1 Timothy 2:1-2, where Paul writes:

-Here Paul encourages Timothy to instruct Christians to pray for secular rulers, so that we may be able to live in peace.
-To some extent, then, Paul clearly wants believers to pray for the world to be a better place than it might otherwise be.
+Here Paul encourages Timothy to instruct Christians to pray for secular rulers, so that they may be able to live in peace.
+To some extent, then, Paul clearly wants believers to pray for the world to be a better place than it would otherwise be.

-Although Paul is talking about prayer here, it seems unlikely that we should separate what he says about praying for the improvement of the world from acting for its improvement.
+Although Paul is talking about prayer here, it seems very unlikely that we should separate what he says about praying for the good of the world from acting for its good.
 It would be very surprising if Paul, or God, wanted Christians to pray this for the world but not to act, where appropriate, towards the same goal.

 Biblical instructions to love and do good

-Secondly, doing good to people will sometimes mean trying to improve the world.
+Secondly, doing good to people will sometimes mean trying to combat social evils.

 Christians are, of course, under a huge obligation to love and do good to our fellow human beings, especially believing brothers and sisters, but also non-believers as well.